Aceix/notes-extension/README.md

 - All data remains on the user's local machine

 ### Permissions
-- `storage`: For saving notes and tags locally
+- `storage`: For saving notes and projects locally
 - `unlimitedStorage`: To allow large amounts of note data

 ### Browser Compatibility